This article was updated on: October 20th, 2021

-Electrical storms, ice storms, hurricanes, tornadoes, flooding — all of these weather events and more can inflict damage on electrical grids, plunging your home into darkness for hours, days, or even weeks.
-Many homeowners purchase small portable generators to provide backup power in the event of a power outage, but these only provide a limited supply of electricity and require regular oversight to keep fueled and running.
+Electrical storms, ice storms, hurricanes, tornadoes, flooding — all of these weather events and more can inflict damage on the electrical utility grid, plunging your home into darkness for hours, days, or even weeks.
+Many homeowners purchase small portable generators to provide backup power in the event of power outages, but these only provide a limited supply of electricity and require regular oversight to keep fueled and running.

-An ideal emergency generator for your home will provide enough power to operate home heating and air-conditioning systems, providing you with a comfortable environment and protecting your home from damage from mold or frozen pipes.
-And it will be ready to run at a moment’s notice, with no need for you to position the generator and run electrical cords to provide power for essential appliances.
+An ideal home backup generator will provide enough electricity during power outages to operate home heating and air-conditioning systems, providing you with a comfortable environment and protecting your home from damage from mold or frozen pipes.
+It will be ready to run at a moment’s notice with no need for you to position the generator and run electrical cords to provide power for essential appliances.

 That’s why an increasing number of homeowners are emergency-proofing their homes by installing a whole-house generator.
-Unlike a portable generator, awhole-house generator is permanently wired into your home and turns on automatically when the power goes out.
+A whole-house generator is permanently wired into your home and turns on automatically when the power goes out.
 Standby generators are connected to either natural gas lines or large fuel tanks, so they’ll have enough fuel to get you through an extensive power outage.

 Sound like a good idea?
 If you’re considering a standby generator, take a moment to consider these important points before you take the plunge.
-You’ll have a better idea of what’s involved in installing a standby generator, and you’ll be able to choose a generator that makes sense for your home.
+You’ll have a better idea of what’s involved in installing a standby generator and the installation cost, and you’ll be able to choose a generator that makes sense for your home.

 If you’re only concerned about keeping a few lights on and powering your refrigerator and freezer, you can get by with a relatively small generator, perhaps in the 5-10kW range.
 Furnaces and air conditioning units require much more power — for a medium-size home you’ll probably need a generator in the 20-22kW range.

-A quick search on the internet will rustle up a number of calculators to help you determine how large a generator you need.
+A quick search on the internet will rustle up a number of calculators to help you determine how large a device you need for your generator installation.
 Or contact a contractor who installs standby generators.
 They’ll have the experience and expertise to help you select a generator that’s right for your needs.

 Diesel has some attractive qualities as a fuel.
 It’s stable and less volatile than gasoline and it’s high in energy content, so diesel engines are generally quite efficient.
 For a standby generator, you’ll need to install an external tank to hold your fuel if you want more than a day’s supply.
 The advantages of diesel make it a popular choice for schools, hospitals, or businesses, but it is less common for home applications.
 Nonetheless, it’s worth considering if you don’t have access to natural gas or convenient LP gas delivery.

 Clean-burning LP gas is safe and easy to store.
-Home storage tanks range in size from 100 to 1000 gallons, and most areas have local dealers who can set you up with a tank and deliveries in a jiffy.
-While propane doesn’t have quite the energy content of diesel, it’s an excellent fuel for a standby generator, since you can easily have a large, stable supply of fuel on hand.
+Home storage tanks for liquid propane range in size from 100 to 1000 gallons, and most areas have local dealers who can set you up with a tank and deliveries in a jiffy.
+While propane doesn’t have quite the energy content of diesel, it’s an excellent fuel for a standby generator since you can easily have a large, stable supply of fuel on hand.

 What’s not to like about natural gas?
 It burns cleanly, and natural gas supplies are rarely affected by natural disasters.
-With a natural gas-powered standby generator you’ll be ready to keep the power flowing through almost any circumstances.
+Natural gas generators offer the reliability to keep the power flowing through almost any circumstances.
 Natural gas tops our ratings, followed closely by LP gas, with diesel running a distant third.

 If you’re a dedicated do-it-yourselfer you may entertain notions of saving on your home generator installation cost by installing a whole-house generator yourself.
 After all, there’s always YouTube to help… But before you take the plunge, consider all the factors that are involved in installing a standby generator.
 You'll probably decide that the extra installation cost of hiring a professional is worth it.

-Your best bet?
+Your best bet for generator installation?
 Hire a professional to do the job.
 They’ll have the background and knowledge to ensure a safe and smooth installation.
 In addition, professionals that specialize in whole-house generator sales and installation can assist you in choosing the generator that best suits your needs.